 We all want to breathe clean air.

-Over the last decade, West Fraser has made significant investments in upgrading our operations to improve the technology we use to improve the air quality coming from our operations and significantly reduce greenhouse gas emissions.
+Over the last decade, West Fraser has invested in upgrading our operations with technology that improves the air quality coming from our operations.
+It also significantly reduces greenhouse gas emissions.

-Our achievements are a result of focused efforts to upgrade to more energy efficient technologies, and better utilization of resources like heat, steam and other energy created during the manufacturing process.
-This energy is re-routed for use in other areas of the production process, and greatly reduces the overall energy consumption of our operations.
-The Company has also greatly increased the use of wood residuals such as sawdust, bark and other by-products of production (called "biomass") to produce energy, and is building a significant portfolio of these bio-energy projects.
+Our achievements are a result of focused efforts to upgrade to more energy-efficient technologies and better utilization of resources like heat, steam, and other energy created during the manufacturing process.
+The energy is re-routed for use in other areas of the production process and dramatically reduces the overall energy consumption of our operations.
+The Company is also using more wood residuals such as sawdust, bark, and other by-products of production (called "biomass") to produce energy and is building a significant portfolio of these bio-energy projects.

 For some time, our U.S. operations have used biomass energy to generate steam for the lumber drying process.
 As a result, our U.S. mills are relatively low emitters of greenhouse gases.
-However, the Company continues to fine tune these energy systems and is exploring new investments to gain kiln energy efficiencies to further reduce GHG's.
+However, we’re fine-tuning these energy systems.
+We’re exploring new investments to gain kiln energy efficiencies to reduce GHG's further.

-In our pulp and panel operations the Company monitors all plant emissions carefully.
-Our operations use a variety of technologies such as filters, scrubbers and electrostatic precipitators (ESPs), which remove particulates prior to releasing air into the atmosphere, to ensure the emissions from our sites are not only compliant, but are well within environmental standards.
+In our pulp and panel operations, the Company monitors all plant emissions carefully.
+Our operations use technologies to ensure the emissions from our sites are well within environmental standards.
+It includes filters, scrubbers, and electrostatic precipitators (ESPs).
+They remove particulates before releasing air into the atmosphere.